Escapingbug/ancypwn/README.md

 Since many challenges use different `libc`s, this can also be achieved.
 By default, "17.10" and "16.04" of ubuntu is provided, if you need others, commit an issue, please.
 And they can be used use `--ubuntu 17.10`. `16.04` is used by default.

+# Status

+Current supported version:

+* 18.10
+* 18.04
+* 16.04

+14.04 is having many issues not yet resolved..
+Please fire an issue if you know how to install all the tools on 14.04, I will be appreciate.